aspose-words/Aspose.Words-Documentation/java/getting-started/platforms-and-interoperability/ruby/ruby-programmers-guide/quick-start-in-ruby/hello-world-in-ruby/_index.md

 ﻿---
-title: Hello World in Ruby – Aspose.Words for Java
+title: Hello World in Ruby
+second_title: Aspose.Words for Java
 articleTitle: Hello World in Ruby
 linktitle: Hello World in Ruby
 description: "Write 'Hello' to a Word Document using Ruby."